anaharri/anaharri/README.md

 ### 🌱 Where I am
-I am currently a Tech Lead / Frontend dev at [Henry] (https://www.soyhenry.com/)... but not for much longer!
+I am currently a Tech Lead / Frontend dev at [Henry](https://www.soyhenry.com/)... but not for much longer!
 Soon I will become a bootcamp instructor, which I'm super excited about 🥳
 Also, because I always want to know more, I'm diving deep into algorithms and data structures with JavaScript, while coding, at the same time, a nice React app for our students at Henry.